 How to make eggplant parmesan in the air-fryer

-- Serve warm.
-Top with fresh basil and a sprinkle of parmesan cheese and enjoy!!!
+- Serve and enjoy: Serve warm topped with fresh basil and a sprinkle of parmesan cheese.

-Get the full list of ingredients and recipe instructions in the recipe card below.
+*Get the complete list of ingredients and recipe instructions in the recipe card below.

 I just love how easy this recipe is.
-The breaded eggplant cooks up so crispy and quickly in the air fryer without any extra oil or frying.
+The breaded eggplant gets perfectly crispy in the air fryer without any extra oil or frying.
 I love it!

-Plus eggplant is super inexpensive and in season, so go get some and make this amazing recipe.
+Plus eggplant is super inexpensive and in season, so get some and make this amazing recipe.